ray-project/ray/doc/source/data/batch_inference.rst

     .. annotations::
         <1> We compose PyTorch tensor creation with image preprocessing, so that our processed images "fit" into a ``ResNet18`` PyTorch model.

-        <2> We then define a simple UDF to transform batches of raw data accordingly.
+        <2> We then define a simple function to transform batches of raw data accordingly.
 Note that these batches come as dictionaries of NumPy images stored in the ``"images"`` key.

-        <3> Finally, we apply the UDF to our dataset using ``map_batches``.
+        <3> Finally, we apply the function to our datastream using ``map_batches``.

 .. tip::